ReactiveX22/ReactiveX22.github.io/_posts/2022-12-10-ccleaner-vs-bleachbit.md

 layout: post
 title: CCleaner vs Bleachbit Comparing the Pros and Cons of Two Popular Cleaning Tools
 date: '2022-12-10 12:41:20 +0600'
-categories: [Apps]
+categories: [Windows, Apps]
 tags: [ccleaner, bleachbit, windows, macos, linux]
 ---

+![Computer Junk Files](/assets/img/post-imgs/retro-computer-junk.png)

 With time and usage, your computer accumulates a huge number of caches and temporary files.
 A lot of unnecessary files and background programs make matters worse.

-![Computer Junk Files](/assets/img/post-imgs/retro-computer-junk.png)

 ### What Are Junk Files